 There’s a heated lap pool in the spa area, with a wall of greenery on one side and loungers on the other, plus a large hot tub (known as the vitality pool).

-The spa has five treatment rooms (three singles and two for couples), some of which have a private hammam or sauna.
-Rejuvenate travel-weary muscles with a tailored massage, or try a beauty treatment with Grown Alchemist and Kerstin Florian products.
-For a more in-depth session, book in with the hotel’s professional nutritionist, who’ll conduct body tests, put together a customised diet plan and even liaise with the chefs to create bespoke menus for your stay.
+The Murray is home to the only spa in Asia that has a partnership with Dr Barbara Sturm, the luxury skincare brand with a cult-like following.
+Famous for her age-defying products and coveted Dusseldorf clinic, Dr Sturm treats some of the world's most famous faces.
+Rather than booking flights to Germany, you can now sample her signature treatments in one of the Murray's five treatment rooms, some of which have a private hammam or sauna.
+Dr Sturm's offerings are complemented by massages and beauty treatments using Grown Alchemist and Kerstin Florian products.
+You can also book in with the hotel’s professional nutritionist, who’ll conduct body tests, put together a customised diet plan and even liaise with the chefs to create bespoke menus for your stay.
 Personal trainers are on hand to help you work up a sweat in the gym, or join one of the yoga, tai-chi or dance classes in the studio.

 In the hotel, smart, snappy dressing will keep you right.
 If you’re planning on hiking to Victoria Peak, bring a sturdy pair of trainers – the climb takes a good 90 minutes.